awesome-pro/neon-website/content/docs/import/migrate-aws-dms.md

 - Create a [replication instance](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.Creating.html) in AWS DMS.
 - Configure a [source database endpoint](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.html) in AWS DMS.
 - Set up a Neon project and a target database.
 See [Create a project](/docs/manage/projects#create-a-project), and [Create a database](/docs/manage/databases#delete-a-database) for instructions.
 - If you are migrating from a database other than Postgres, use the [Schema Conversion Tool](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.SCT.html) or [DMS Schema Conversion](https://docs.aws.amazon.com/dms/latest/userguide/getting-started.html) to convert and export the schema from the source database to the target database.
 Perform this step after creating the target endpoint for the Neon database but before the data migration.
-If migrating from a Postgres database, schema conversion is not required.
+If migrating from a LangChaindatabase, schema conversion is not required.

 ## Create a target endpoint for your Neon database